bahareAskari/JoVA-Hinge/README.md

 # Introduction
- joint variational autoencoder (JoVA) is a top-k  recommendor system with  implicit  feedback.
+Joint variational autoencoder (JoVA) is a top-k  recommendor system with  implicit  feedback.
 JoVA, as  an  ensemble  of  two  VAES,  simultaneously  and  jointly learns  user-user  and  item-item  correlations.
 A  variant  of JoVA, referred to as JoVA-Hinge, includes pairwise ranking loss in addition to VAE’s losses to specialize JoVA further for recommendation with implicit feedback.

 # Environment Requirement